1712n/dn-institute/tools/README.md

-# Repo Tools
+# Repo Tools 🚀

+Welcome to our repository!
+This guide will help you understand how to use our internal tools to keep the repo tidy and up-to-date.

+## How to Use These Tools 🛠️

-The scripts are invoked when commenting on a pull request.
-It only runs if the comment contains a command and the comment author is listed in the `WIKI_REVIEWERS` secret.
-Only the line containing the command will be interpreted so the comment can have multiple lines and normal content.
+These scripts are triggered when you comment on a pull request.
+To run a script, your comment must contain a specific command, and you must be listed in the `WIKI_REVIEWERS` secret.
+Only the line with the command will be processed, so feel free to write additional lines in your comment.

-## Payout Calculation
+### Payout Calculation 💰

-`/payout`

-User parameters are:
+To calculate payouts, use the `/payout` command with the following parameters:

-- `--rate` (`-r`)
+- `--rate` or `-r` : Specify the rate
-- `--multiplier` (`-x`)
+- `--multiplier` or `-x` : Specify the multiplier

+Example:
-_e.g._ `/payout -r 1 -x 2`
+`/payout -r 1 -x 2`

-## Quality Check
+### Quality Check 🧐

+To check the quality of an article, use the `/articlecheck` command.
+This Python script requires command-line arguments with API keys and a link to a GitHub pull request.
+It extracts the diff from the pull request, sends it to an AI service, and generates a comment based on the AI response.
+The process runs in the GitHub Actions environment and uses the “claude-3” model with retriever functions and GPT-3 for text comparison.

+Example:
 `/articlecheck`

-It is a python script that takes command-line arguments with API keys and a link to a GitHub pull request.
-The script then extracts the diff from the pull request and sends it to an AI service with a prompt.
-The response from the AI service is converted by the script into JSON, and then based on this JSON, a comment is created for the pull request.
-Everything works in the GitHub Actions environment. it uses a model "claude-3" model with retriever functions.
-It also checks if the article from the pull request is new to Crypto Wiki.
-Uses GPT-3 for comparing two texts.

-## Market Health Reporter
+### Market Health Reporter

-`analyze:`
+To get a market health report, use the `analyze:` command.
+Follow this template:
+`analyze: pair, market, start_of_the_period, end_of_the_period`

+Here's an example:
-For a correct request, use the following template: `analyze: pair, market, start_of_the_period, end_of_the_period`.
-Example: "analyze: bnb-btc, binance, 2024-02-02, 2024-02-07"
+`analyze: bnb-btc, binance, 2024-02-02, 2024-02-07`

+By following this guide, you're ready to jump in and get started with our tools!
+Happy coding! 😊